Feature Space Exploration For Planning Initial Benthic AUV Surveys: Informative Path Planning by Exploring the Feature Space

-The algorithm presented here is primarily based on RIG-Tree \cite{Hollinger2014}, which is in turn based on RRT*.
-This algorithm was selected as it promotes exploration of the entire environment.
+The algorithm presented here is a planner designed to use the information reward (proposed in Section \ref{sec:infoplan:reward}) to explore the feature space.
+It is primarily based on RIG-Tree \citep{Hollinger2014}, which is in turn based on RRT*, which promotes exploration of the entire environment.
 This algorithm incrementally grows a tree by expanding branches towards high value areas.
-For this application, the ability to query all of the robot's environment rather than just within the sensing radius makes the \textit{aim} functionality very effective.
+For this application, the ability to query all of the robot's environment rather than just within the sensing radius makes the \textit{aim} (outlined below) functionality very effective.
 The algorithm is summarised in Algorithm \ref{alg:info_rrt} and illustrated in Figure \ref{fig:continous:rrt_diagram}.
+An iteration of this planner is also displayed in Figure \ref{info:rrt:real}.
+The key extensions to RIG-Tree / RRT* are the use of the novel reward function outlined in Equation \ref{eq:info:maha_reward}, that allows for incremental building of informative trajectories and consideration of the entire trajectory in the information reward.
+We also develop a novel interpretation of the \textit{aim} function to direct the tree towards areas that have unique features compared to those already collected by the tree.
+Furthermore, we propose a method to establish the starting position of the tree that considers the informativeness of the region.

+\textit{Find Starting Position}\\ The starting position has a significant impact on the overall path, especially if the path budget is small compared to the size of the survey area.
+The AUV will not be sampling efficiently if it has to traverse a significant distance to get to informative areas.
+Therefore, the starting location should be chosen so it places the AUV in an informative region.
+To estimate the informative starting region, random points are sampled from the environment and features are extracted at each of these points.
+A subset of these points is selected as potential starting positions.

+For each of these potential starting positions, all the points in its vicinity are used to estimate the region's value.
+The $M_K$ metric is used to estimate the informativeness, which is calculated as the sum of the minimum feature distances from any one of the points in the vicinity, to K-centres distributed throughout the feature space.
+This method is successful in selecting informative starting positions and typically selects the locations around the interface between bathymetric terrain, for example between reef and sand.
+A diagram of this process is displayed in Figure \ref{fig:info:starting_position}.